 Fjords and lochs have limited flushing, and thus are susceptible to hypoxia through human inputs of organic matter via fish farming, pulp mill effluent, and sewage.
 Salmon farming is a common practice in high-latitude fjords and lochs.
 When flushing is restricted or infrequent, organic matter from the farms will sink to sediments and cause high oxygen consumption (Gillibrand et al., 1996), depleting the oxygen in bottom waters.
 In lochs such as Loch Ailort, subject to farming for several decades, the fish food may contribute up to 50% of the total particulate organic carbon (POC) supply.
 Scalibregma inflatum was the dominant taxon beneath fish farms in Loch Ailort.
-Mellina cristata, with the ability to build long tubes up into the water, was dominant in the Cullmarfierd after extended by pavia.
-Tube extension may increase turbulence and the Gullmarfjord after extended hypoxia.
+Mellina cristata, with the ability to build long tubes up into the water, was dominant in the Gullmarfjord after extended hypoxia.
 Tube extension may increase turbulence and enhance oxygen supply (Nilsson and Rosenberg, 2000).
 The benthic fauna was eliminated near a sulphite pulp mill in the upper reaches of the Gullmar Fjord (Leppäkoski, 1975).